Chat Completions

 - Theology Guidelines: Instructions from the selected theology (via

-If system_instructions is provided, it’s appended to the core system message.
+If a system role message is provided in the messages array, its content is appended to the core system message.
 This allows you to customize tone, format, and audience-specific guidance without overriding theological guardrails.

 {